-Municipalities understand that it takes a healthy watershed to support local economies, protect public health, reduce flooding, droughts and erosion and help communities become more resilient to climate change.
-In 2023, we continue on this path as we work to conserve our shared watershed and ensure our future.
+Municipalities understand that it takes a healthy watershed to support local economies, protect public health, reduce flooding, droughts and erosion and protect communities against climate change.
+In 2024, we continue on this path as we work to conserve our shared watershed.